Body Fat guide

 • Do not pull the tape tighter on later measurements just to see a lower number.

-• Do not use the estimate as a diagnosis.
+• Do not use the estimate as a diagnosis, official record, sport weight-class decision, or medical body composition test.

 What to try next

-• Use Army Body Fat Calculator if you want a military-style tape estimate.
+• Use Army Body Fat Calculator if you want the current Army one-site tape estimate instead.

 • Use Lean Body Mass Calculator for a formula-based lean-mass comparison.